abid-khan/spring-security-rest/README.md

 Note: Above configuration is marked with @Order(1).
 This is done to ensure that this configuration is executed before REST API seccurity configuration.

 ### Authorization ###
 In this step RESTful resources are authorized against a valid authorization token.
 This process is mainly achieved in "TokenBasedAuthenticationFilter"  filter.
-This step is tipycally consists of bellow sequence
+This step is typically consists of bellow sequence

  * Token is fetched from request header
  * Then lookup is done to check if user exists in system for current token